Last Updated On

 There are a lot of upsells on the bottom of this page, but they’re not necessary if you’re just starting out.

-However, it’s best that you select the SiteLock extra, as it adds a security certificate to your site.
+However, it’s best that you at least select the SiteLock extra, as it adds a security certificate to your site (shown as the green padlock icon in the top-left of your browser).

 If you want to keep your ownership of the site private, you should get the domain privacy protection as well.